RTC1/PotatoFlickrFeed/README.md

 # Build process

-Run `grunt` or `grunt watch` to build CSS/JS.
+Run `grunt` or `grunt watch` to build, or continuously build, the CSS and JS .

 # Deployment

-1) Pull the project from git hub, and point the virtual host to the public directory.
+ - 1) Pull the project from git hub, and point the virtual host to the public directory
-2) Run `composer install` to install npm, composer and bower components and build the css/js.
+ - 2) Run `composer install` to install npm, composer and bower components and build the css/js
-3) Add rewrite rules for Apache/nginx.
-See: https://github.com/TheMonkeys/laravel-cachebuster.
+ - 3) Add rewrite rules for Apache/nginx.
+See: https://github.com/TheMonkeys/laravel-cachebuster

 # Development